writethedocs/www/docs/guide/writing/docs-principles.rst

 users.*

-Integrate documentation into the standard workflow of developers, and seek to reduce silos that solicit documentation from only a subset of the software's contributors.
+Integrate documentation into the standard workflow of developers, and reduce silos that solicit documentation from only a subset of the software's contributors.
 Developers and engineers are the people with the best access to in-demand information, and getting them to document it will help foster a *culture* of documentation.